 More important than metrics, data visualizations reflect the relationship of one metric to another (crosstabs) or patterns among data points.

 More insightful analytics might track variances, such as the difference between expected and actual results.
-Using this analytics helps you make better predictions as well as focusing attention on why sizable differences occurred.
+Using these analytics helps you make better predictions as well as focusing attention on why sizable differences occurred.

 Adding color to your visualizations improves understanding and focuses attention on problem areas.
-For instance, P&G uses a data visualization in their delivery system.
+For instance, P&G uses data visualization in their delivery system.
 The visualization color codes receivers based on whether delivery is scheduled as on-time (green), possibly late (yellow to orange), or late (red) using GPS systems on trucks.
 Business size (as a function of their yearly order size) is represented by the size of their block in the visualization.
-Thus, if a big block, say for a business like WalMart, turns yellow, managers focus on improving delivery or diverting trucks destined for other buyers to fulfill WalMart’s needs on time.
+Thus, if a big block, say for a business like Walmart, turns yellow, managers focus on improving delivery or diverting trucks destined for other buyers to fulfill WalMart’s needs on time.
 When a block is green, managers feel safe in ignoring that delivery to focus on those that are more in danger of failure.

 The US Census and other dominant players in information, continue to upgrade analytics to focus more on visualizations like this one:

-Constructed from US census data, this graphical depiction of job by gender clearly articulates which professions are gaining more male of female workers and which remain unchanged.
+Constructed from US census data, this graphical depiction of the job by gender clearly articulates which professions are gaining more male of female workers and which remain unchanged.
 As a politician or social agency, using this data visualization helps focus attention on problem areas, such as computer science where male domination continues to increase.